HCR hairpin

 • Hybridization chain reaction (HCR) mechanism

-Isothermal enzyme-free molecular signal amplification (Dirks & Pierce, 2004).
+The hybridization chain reaction (HCR) mechanism enables isothermal enzyme-free molecular signal amplification (Dirks & Pierce, 2004).

-References
+HCR Technology References

 • Choi, H.M.T., Beck, V.A., & Pierce, N.A.
 (2014).
 Next-generation in situ hybridization chain reaction: higher gain, lower cost, greater durability.
 ACS Nano, 8(5):4284-4294. (pdf, supp info, movie)